tc39/notes/es8/2017-09/sept-28.md

 Everyone: Yes a function call

-WH: Now let’s remove that last `a` and change this to `foo(x++, Y(g, h, k, l), m*n, "hello", bar, ...)` - this is no longer a function call, it is a closure capture.
+WH: Now let's remove that last `a` and change this to `foo(x++, Y(g, h, k, l), m*n, "hello", bar, ...)` - this is no longer a function call, it is a closure capture.
 My issue is that it looks like a function call but it is not.
 I think the syntax is a non starter because of this.
 If we had a syntax at the beginning that suggested to the user that it is not a function call then this would be fine.
 Syntax before or after the identifier that starts the closure: `{HERE}foo{OR_HERE}(x++)`

 WH: The other problem with the syntax is that this allows no way to create a closure that takes no parameters.
 When the semantics were to defer everything, that was kind of ok because you could just wrap the whole thing in an arrow function.
 With eager evaluation, the lack of a way to define a closure that takes no parameters hurts because wrapping in an arrow function switches from eager to lazy evaluation of the arguments.